-This form of refinancing replaces a current mortgage with a new loan that can help pay off their outstanding mortgage balance.
+This form of refinancing replaces a current mortgage with a new loan that can help pay off the outstanding mortgage balance.
 This type of loan is ideal for homeowners looking to refinance their homes in any of the following instances:

-- They decided to stay in the home for longer than expected
+- They decided to stay in the home for longer than expected.

-- Interest rates have dropped since they first took out a mortgage
+- Interest rates have dropped since they first took out a mortgage.

-- They would rather pay lower interest rates with extended loan terms
+- They would rather pay lower interest rates with extended loan terms.

 Wells Fargo USDA Loans

-The U.S. Department of Agriculture’s Guaranteed Rural Housing Program offers to finance to low- to moderate-income homebuyers in rural areas.
+The U.S. Department of Agriculture’s Guaranteed Rural Housing Program offers finance to low- to moderate-income homebuyers in rural areas.
 These loans can fund up to 100 percent of the purchase price and may not involve a down payment.

 Eligible buyers can pay a one-time guarantee fee as well as an annual fee to the USDA.
 The best candidates for these types of home loans are homebuyers on a tight budget looking to move to rural areas.